Timelessprod/algorep/README.md

 ## C) Running our project

-The project require Go version 1.18 or above.
+The project requirs Go version 1.18 or above.
 To install it, please run the following commands:
 ```bash
 curl -OL https://go.dev/dl/go1.19.3.linux-amd64.tar.gz